Trans-exclusionary radical feminism: Gender transition

+Transgender youth

+Trans-exclusionary feminists raise concerns about or oppose gender-affirming care like puberty blockers or hormone replacement therapy for transgender youth, often citing controversial theories like rapid-onset gender dysphoria.
+They posit that 'gender identity ideology' constitutes a threat to the safety of children, equating pediatric gender care with bodily mutilation.
+Feminists like Holly Lawford-Smith and Kathleen Stock cite statistics showing that the number of children referred to gender clinics have increased in the late 2010s, advancing a social contagion argument that authors Fran Amery and Shon Faye describe as a moral panic.
+They argue that puberty blockers should not be prescribed on the basis that there is little benefit and substantial harm to puberty blockers.
+Ethicist Rach Cosker-Rowland argues these claims are not supported by an evaluation of the literature on puberty blockers.

 Intersex conditions

-Radical feminist Germaine Greer called women with XY AIS "men" and "incomplete males" in her 1999 book The Whole Woman.
+Trans-exclusionary radical feminist Germaine Greer called women with XY AIS "men" and "incomplete males" in her 1999 book The Whole Woman.
 Iain Morland responded that "in trying to criticize the social construction of femaleness and intersex, Greer disenfranchised precisely those people who live at the intersection of the two categories".
 Greer admitted in 2016 that defining men and women solely using chromosomes was wrong.
-Later gender-critical feminists have disputed the prevalence of intersex conditions, arguing that Anne Fausto-Sterling's estimate of 1.7% comprises mostly cases not normally considered ambiguous "in genitalia or in reproductive organs", like nonclassic CAH, Turner syndrome, or Klinefelter syndrome.
+Later trans-exclusionary radical feminists have disputed the prevalence of intersex conditions, arguing that Anne Fausto-Sterling's estimate of 1.7% comprises mostly cases not normally considered ambiguous "in genitalia or in reproductive organs", like nonclassic CAH, Turner syndrome, or Klinefelter syndrome.
 Citing research showing much lower prevalence, Kathleen Stock and Holly Lawford-Smith have both argued that the existence of intersex conditions does not impact the usefulness of sex categories, with Lawford-Smith saying that the term "assigned female at birth" has been "appropriated from people with differences of sexual development", and "used by trans activists for everyone, even though in more than 99% of cases, as we have seen, sex is accurately observed, not 'assigned'".

 Most intersex organizations subscribe to a mixed sociological perspective of sex and gender, and as trans legislation and subjects overlaps heavily with intersex legislation, intersex people are often involved in trans activism.
 Intersex women who display a mixed sexual phenotype often face attacks similar to trans people.